Introduction to the Didactic Program in Dietetics (DPD)

 Cornell University offers both a Didactic Program in Dietetics (DPD) and supervised practice through the Dietetic Internship (DI).
 These programs are separate.
 Both programs may be of interest to students pursuing the Registered Dietitian Nutritionist (RD/RDN) credential.

-Cornell University students interested in pursuing a career as a Registered Dietitian will need to apply (typically in their junior year) to the DPD offered by the Division of Nutritional Sciences.
-Before completing the requirements for admission, interested students should register as "Pre-Dietetics" students by downloading and submitting the DNS Didactic Program in Dietetics Student Intent Form to dnsstudentservices@cornell.edu or bring it to B36 Kinzelberg Hall.
+Cornell University students interested in pursuing a career as a Registered Dietitian will need to formally apply (typically in their junior year) to the DPD offered by the Division of Nutritional Sciences.
+Interested students should register as "Pre-Dietetics" students by downloading and submitting the DNS Didactic Program in Dietetics Student Intent Form to dnsstudentservices@cornell.edu or bring the completed form to B36 Kinzelberg Hall.

 More detail can be found on Applying to the DPD

-Mission, Goals, Objectives, and Outcome: The Cornell DPD program produces graduates with critical thinking skills and prepares graduates for evidence-based supervised practice, leading to eligibility for the Commission on Dietetics Registration (CDR) credentialing exam to become registered dietitians/registered dietitian nutritionists and for leadership in their career in nutrition and dietetics.
-To accomplish this, the DPD at Cornell has established two overarching program goals.
+Mission of the Cornell Dietetics Program: The Cornell DPD program produces graduates with critical thinking and prepares graduates for supervised evidence-based practice, leading to eligibility for the Commission on Dietetics Registration (CDR) credentialing exam to become registered dietitians/registered dietitian nutritionists and for leadership in their careers in nutrition and dietetics.

-- Over a five-year period, alumni will rate the preparation received in the program, on average, as "satisfactory" or better; and
+• Over a 5-year period, graduates will rate the preparation received in the program, on average, as “satisfactory” or better.

-2. Graduates will have critical-thinking skills necessary for supervised evidence-based practice, for leadership development and for graduate study.
+Goal #2 – Program graduates will have critical thinking skills necessary for supervised evidence-based practice, for leadership development and for graduate study.

-- At least 80% of program students complete program/degree requirements within three years (150% of the program length).
+• At least 80% of students complete program requirements within 3 years (150% of planned program length).

-- 75% of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation.
+• At least 75% percent of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation.

-- 80% of program graduates are admitted to a supervised practice program within 12 months of graduation.
+• Of program graduates who apply to a supervised practice program, at least 75% percent are admitted within 12 months of graduation.

-- Over a five-year period, 50% of students not applying to or accepted into supervised practice programs who do not plan to take the DTR exam or seek employment the year they complete the DPD will gain acceptance into graduate school and/or apply/re-apply to supervised practice programs within 12 months of graduation.
+• Over a 5-year period, 50% of students not applying to or accepted into supervised practice programs who do not plan to take the DTR exam or seek employment the year they complete the DPD will gain acceptance into graduate school and/or apply/re-apply to supervised practice programs within 12 months of graduation.

-- Over a five-year period, 50% of students not applying to or accepted into supervised practice programs who do not plan to attend graduate school or apply/re-apply to supervised practice programs the year they complete the DPD will secure employment in nutrition and/or take the DTR examination.
+• Over a 5-year period, 50% of students not applying to or accepted into supervised practice programs who do not plan to attend graduate school or apply/re-apply to supervised practice programs the year they complete the DPD will secure employment in nutrition &/or take the DTR examination.

-- Over a five-year period, at least 15% of graduates will identify professional leadership roles they are engaged in.
+• Over a 5-year period, at least 15% of graduates will identify professional leadership roles* they are engaged in. (* Serving on the local/state/national dietetic association/DPG/MIG; serving as a preceptor; delivering a professional presentation; employed as or responsibilities of manager/supervisor/director; engaged in legislative/political endeavors; community leadership).

 The success of the DPD at Cornell is measured using outcomes related to program goals.
 A full report of outcomes is available upon request.

 Admission to supervised practice programs is competitive.
 Students with a strong GPA, relevant work/volunteer experiences and letters of support often do well in placing to their top choice of supervised practice programs.
-The Cornell DPD currently graduates approximately 20-30 students per year.
-Of students who apply to supervised practice programs the year they complete the program, approximately 90% are accepted (vs. national rate of 50%).
-Graduates of the Cornell DPD may also pursue graduate studies either with or prior to supervised practice.
+The Cornell DPD currently graduates approximately 10-20 students per year.
+Of students who apply to supervised practice programs the year they complete the program, approximately 95% are accepted.

-Our graduates are highly successful and well-prepared for evidence-based practice, leadership and graduate study.
+Our DPD graduates are highly successful and well-prepared for evidence-based practice, leadership, and graduate study.
 Placement rates of our graduates in dietetic internships and graduate schools are 95% and better.
-Feedback from our graduates, program directors and employers indicates satisfaction with knowledge and skills developed through the program.
+Feedback from our graduates, program directors and employers indicate satisfaction with knowledge and skills developed through the program.
 The passing rate of our graduates taking the Registration Examination for Dietitians for the first time is 99% (five-year average).

 Any student accepted to Cornell may consider the DPD.
 Most students however are completing one of the majors offered by the Division of Nutritional Sciences.
 Many nutrition majors at Cornell complete the courses required for the dietetics program.
 Students completing the DPD are required to register as a pre-dietetics student with the Dietetics Office and work closely with their faculty advisors and with the Dietetics Program faculty to prepare course schedules and to acquire field, work, and research experiences that enhance classroom learning.
 Pre-dietetics students formally apply to the DPD, typically in the junior year.
 Accepted students work with the DPD director to further prepare and plan for application to supervised practice programs.
 Guidance for students on completing DPD requirements, program policies and applying to supervised practice programs can be found in the DPD Handbook.